-We adore the buttercream wedding cakes that Emma Page specialises in and we were lucky enough to meet Emma and her lovely team back in March at the Most Curious Wedding Fair in Brick Lane, London.
+We adore the buttercream wedding cakes that Emma Page specialises in and we were lucky enough to meet Emma and her lovely team at the Most Curious Wedding Fair in Brick Lane, London.
 We could see Emma’s stand from afar as it was wonderfully vibrant, and oh so popular.

 Having battled our way to the front, in the nicest possible way, no sharp elbows here, promise, we took a closer look at Emma’s cakes and believe me, they look amazing in the photo’s we’re sharing with you here but they’re even more gorgeous in real life.

 Emma’s special recipe buttercream has been developed to remain fresh at room temperature for over a week and stable enough to pipe even the most ornate designs with a lifelike dimension and feel to them, yet still remain buttery and absolutely delicious.
 Emma, however you’ve achieved that, we’ve no idea, but total respect to you.

 In addition to the wide ranging number of flower types that buttercream icing can replicate, just look at this stunning cupcake tower.

 Emma also uses buttercream to produce intricate tapestry designs, mosaics and much more, all to a fabulous effect.

 Buttercream also looks fantastic when applied with a palette knife to achieve an on trend rustic finish that’s super popular at the moment and absolutely ideal for a country, barn or boho themed wedding.
 Just look how effect it can be when combined with an ombre finish.

 Emma never uses fondant on any of her cakes.
 All moulded or pressed details are made with white or dark tempered chocolate.